adri-standard/adri/CONTRIBUTING.md

 ## License

-By contributing to ADRI Validator, you agree that your contributions will be licensed under the same license as the project (Apache 2.0).
+By contributing to ADRI, you agree that your contributions will be licensed under the same license as the project (Apache 2.0).

 ## Questions?